ADA/Additional Assistance at Redmond Municipal Airport

 ADA-designated parking spaces are available in all Airport Paid Parking Lots.
 Vehicles properly displaying valid disabled permit identification may use these spaces.
 All Posted rates for paid parking apply.

 More information regarding disabled parking and rates can be found on our Airport Parking page.

 Vitals™ is designed to alert first responders and 911 dispatchers with the exact personal information needed to assist a vulnerable person in a crisis, calmly and compassionately.
 For memory issues, medical conditions, medication, mental health, invisible condition, or de-escalation techniques, the Vitals™ living digital medical ID is a trusted emergency alert system for seniors, families and countless others.

 Ultimate Guide to Air Travel with a Disability https://upgradedpoints.com/air-travel-with-a-disability/

 A detailed guide was put together with the help of experts and covers tips and advice on how to make navigating airports and air travel a more enjoyable experience.

-Johnny Jet in depth guides for travelling with disabilities:
+Johnny Jet in-depth guides for traveling with disabilities: